fauzaanu/fauzaanu/README.md

 ### Graphics Design

-My design work has been the focus of my career ever since COVID boosted the need for digital businesses.
+I do a lot of design work for businesses ever since covid.
+I am proficient in the Adobe Suite and you can check my works from behance.

 🔗 [Design Portfolio On Behance](https://behance.net/fauzaanu)